-MTA stands for Music Therapist Accredited, and is the credential granted by the Canadian Association of Music Therapists (CAMT) to an individual who has graduated from a training program approved by the CAMT, has successfully completed a supervised 1000-hour internship, and is a CAMT member in good standing.
+MTA stands for Certified Music Therapist (Accredited) and is the credential granted by the Canadian Association of Music Therapists (CAMT) to an individual who has graduated from a CAMT approved education program, has successfully completed a supervised 1000-hour internship, and is a CAMT member in good standing.

-MT-BCstands for Music Therapist – Board Certified, and is the credential that is given to individuals who have passed the board certification exam, administered by the Certification Board for Music Therapists (CBMT).
-This exam is from the U.S., however, Canadian Music Therapists are eligible to write the exam in either Canada or the U.S.
+MT-BC stands for Music Therapist – Board Certified and is the credential that is granted to individuals who have passed the board certification exam administered by the Certification Board for Music Therapists (CBMT).
+Although this exam is from the U.S., Canadian Music Therapists are eligible to write the exam in either Canada or the U.S.

 There are three components to being certified as a MTA: 1) successful internship evaluation, 2) passing the CBMT exam, and 3) a signed statement of adherence.